 Organisations are sometimes not prepared to engage in such collective action

-Uneven playing field as private sector and state are dominant
+Uneven playing field as the private sector and state are dominant

 Mistrust among the different actors

 Needs specific capacities and competencies among those involved